nf-core/eager/docs/usage.md

 #### `--snp_eff_results`

-If you wish to include results from SNPEff effect analysis, supply the output from SNPEff in txt format.
-The path must be in quotes.
+If you wish to include results from SNPEff effect analysis, supply the output from SNPEff in txt format (the path must be in quotes).

 ### Mitochondrial to Nuclear Ratio